uhh-lt/mangosteen/code/README.md

 * `41-join.txt` with the semantic classes, their hyperyms, and WordNet-based scores;
 * `42-aggregate.txt` with the summary on the evaluation on WordNet.

-In order to evaluated against BabelNet, the `make` command should be run with the `BABELNET=1` flag.
+In order to evaluated against BabelNet, the `make` command should be ran with the `BABELNET=1` flag.
 Note that such an evaluation requires the `babelnet-extract` dependency to be correctly provided with either an API key or an offline index.
 In this case, the following files can also be of interest:

 * `53-join.txt` with the semantic classes, their hyperyms, and BabelNet-based scores.
 * `54-aggregate.txt` with the summary on the evaluation on BabelNet.